Kingmaker Workflow Management

 Submission of ntuples

-In Kingmaker, two tasks are separated:
+In Kingmaker, three main tasks are present:

 1. The production of ntuples